Camellia Factory: 2018–present: Continued success, Ogata's departure and new members

 On May 25, it was announced at the Tsubaki Factory Concert Tour 2024 Haru "C'mon Everybody!" that Tanimoto Ami would be succeeding Niinuma Kisora as the third leader of the group and Ono Mizuho would succeed Tanimoto as a new sub-leader starting on June 11 following Niinuma's graduation.

 On June 10, Kisora Niinuma officially graduated from the group and Hello!
 Project at the Tsubaki Factory Concert Tour 2024 Haru "C'mon Everybody! ~Niinuma Kisora Sotsugyou Special~".

 On August 28, the group released their 12th single, "Baby Spider / Seishun Exabyte / Kodou OK?".
 It is the first to include the new members Mihane Ishii, Yuu Murata and Fuka Doi, and the last to include Kisora Niinuma.

 On January 27, it was announced that Shiori Yagi will be graduating from the group and Hello!
 Project on April 30 (the same date as the group's 10th-anniversary Nippon Budokan concert) to pursue a career as a musical actress.

 On April 30, Shiori Yagi officially graduated from the group and Hello!
 Project at the end of the group's 10th-anniversary Nippon Budokan concert.

 On June 4, the group will release their 13th single.
 One of the A-sides of the single will be a cover of Mano Erina's song "My Days for You".

 On August 16, it was announced at the Hello!
 Con 2025 concert in LaLa arena TOKYO-BAY that Itsuki Nishimura would be joining Tsubaki Factory as a new member.

+On March 3, it was announced that Mao Akiyama would be graduating from the group and Hello!
+Project following the conclusion of their 2026 fall tour.